-The breed show is offering a new class for Dales ponies.
+The open breed show Sept.
+26-Oct.
+1, the largest in the world, is offering a new class for Dales ponies.
 They are one of the United Kingdom’s native mountain and moorland breeds, known for its strength, hardiness, stamina, courage, intelligence and good disposition.

 Sadly, this breed’s population is low, so it is considered “critical” by the Rare Breeds Survival Trust and “threatened” by the Livestock Conservancy.

 Also featured during the breed show is a thoroughbred class.
 Don’t forget that Keen, Hilda Gurney’s great U.S. dressage team horse, was a thoroughbred.